gtriggiano/envoy-authorization-service/Readme.md

 ### Evaluation

-Each authorization controller verdict includes an `InPolicy` field that determines its boolean value in policy expressions:
+Each match controller verdict includes an `InPolicy` field that determines its boolean value in policy expressions:
 - **Allow-mode controllers**: `InPolicy = true` when the request matches the allow-list (even though result is OK)
 - **Deny-mode controllers**: `InPolicy = true` when the request matches the deny-list (even though result is PermissionDenied)